M4tth4ck333/weirdolib-ng/readme.md

-# werdy
+# weirdolib-ng

 ## Description

-A series of Python 2.7.x scripts for generating, merging, and sorting wordlist files.
+An overworked series of Python 3.x scripts for generating, merging, and sorting and counting wordlist files and db's.

 ## crunch.py